Swerve Strickland

-Stephon Strickland (born September 30, 1990) is an American professional wrestler and rapper.
-He is signed to All Elite Wrestling (AEW), where he performs under the ring name Swerve Strickland.
-He also appears on the independent circuit.
+Stephon Strickland (born September 30, 1990), better known by his ring name Swerve Strickland, is an American professional wrestler and rapper.
+As of March 2022, he is signed to All Elite Wrestling (AEW), where he is one-third of the reigning AEW World Trios Champions alongside The New Level (Austin Creed and Kofi).

 Strickland began his career in 2008 as Shane Strickland, working for several independent promotions until 2019 such as Major League Wrestling (MLW), Evolve Wrestling, and Combat Zone Wrestling (CZW).
 He is a one-time MLW World Heavyweight Champion, one-time Evolve Champion, and one-time CZW World Heavyweight Champion.
 From 2014 until 2018, he performed in Lucha Underground as a masked wrestler named Killshot.
-In 2019, he signed a developmental contract with WWE, where he worked as Isaiah "Swerve" Scott in NXT and was part of the Hit Row stable; he won the NXT North American Championship once and was soon promoted to the main roster on SmackDown, but was released in November 2020.
+In 2019, he signed a developmental contract with WWE, where he worked as Isaiah "Swerve" Scott in NXT and was part of the Hit Row stable; he won the NXT North American Championship once and was soon promoted to the main roster on SmackDown, but was released in November 2021.

-Under the ring name Swerve Strickland, he signed with AEW in March 2022, going on to become a one-time AEW World Champion and one-time AEW World Tag Team Champion (with Keith Lee).
+Under the ring name Swerve Strickland, he signed with AEW in March 2022, going on to become a one-time AEW World Champion, a one-time AEW World Tag Team Champion (with Keith Lee), and a one-time AEW World Trios Champion (with Austin Creed and Kofi), subsequently being the third AEW Triple Crown Champion.
 He was the leader of the Mogul Embassy stable until May 2024.

 Early life

 Stephon Strickland was born in Tacoma, Washington, on September 30, 1990.
 He is the cousin of former NFL linebacker Fred Strickland.
 His father, who was a sergeant first class cook in the United States Army, moved the family to Germany when Strickland was two months old to live on a U.S. military base in Frankfurt.
 Strickland spent the first seven years of his life in Germany.
 The family later returned to the U.S. and settled in Mount Joy, Pennsylvania, where he attended Donegal High School.
 He danced in talent shows and excelled in football, basketball, and track and field.

-Shortly after graduating high school, Strickland felt the need to follow in his father's footsteps and enlisted in the Army Reserve at the age of 17.
-He completed his Basic Training in South Carolina, then underwent 22 weeks of Advanced Individual Training at Fort Gordon in Augusta, Georgia.
+Shortly after graduating high school, Strickland enlisted in the United States Army Reserve at the age of 17.
+He completed his United States Army Basic Training in South Carolina, then underwent 22 weeks of Advanced Individual Training at Fort Gordon in Augusta, Georgia.
 He was then stationed in York, Pennsylvania, where he served as a 25U Signal Support Systems Specialist for eight years.
 He left the Reserve in 2015.